Dev4Mod/WaEnhancer/Readme.md

 <div align="center">

-# Wa Enhancer
+# EdX WhatsApp

-Wa Enhancer is an Xposed module that enhances your Whatsapp experience.<br/><br/>
+EdX WhatsApp is an Xposed module that enhances your Whatsapp experience.<br/><br/>
 Please note that this project is currently in development, so bugs and crashes may occur.
-If you encounter any issues report them in our group or create an [issues](https://github.com/Dev4Mod/WaEnhancer/issues) here.
+If you encounter any issues report them in thier group or create an [issues](https://github.com/Dev4Mod/WaEnhancer/issues) here.
 </div>